galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-fusion-database-generation/tutorial.md

 title: "Neoantigen 1: Fusion-Database-Generation"
 zenodo_link: ""
 questions:
-- Why do we need to generate a customized fusion database for metaproteomics research?
+- Why do we need to generate a customized fusion database for proteogenomics research?
 objectives:
 - Downloading databases related to 16SrRNA data
 - For better neoantigen identification results.